anishitani/lab-spring-security-acl/README.md

 1. Protect resources from non owners
 1. Avoid resource creation on other user behalf
 1. Allow common resource to be accessible by all users

+## Support Tools

+### Postman

+This [collection](doc/postman-collection.json) contains a few requests used in this project.
+I hope it helps when testing! :wink: